VinceWangVW/VinceWangVW.github.io/_pages/about.md

 ## Research Interests

-My research focuses on **deep learning for scientific computing**, especially neural PDE simulation, spatiotemporal forecasting, and representation learning for physical fields.
+My research focuses on **deep learning for scientific computing**, especially neural PDE simulation and learned modeling of physical-field dynamics.

+I study neural simulators as complete scientific-computing systems rather than isolated architectures: how physical states are observed, represented, compressed, and evolved determines what a learned simulator can recover, preserve, and predict.

-My long-term goal is to rethink scientific simulation as a problem of **state, observation, and structure design**, so that learned simulators can become more efficient, reliable, and physically faithful.
+My long-term goal is to develop **state-, observation-, and structure-aware principles** for efficient, reliable, and physically faithful scientific simulation under incomplete observations and practical computational budgets.

 <details>
 <summary><small>Other research interests</small></summary>